AlgoMagnet/phase-1-20UCS055/README.md

 To learn more about repositories read ["Creating, Cloning, and Archiving Repositories](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-repositories) and ["About README's"](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-readmes).

-### Pull requests
+# Pull requests

 Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add more changes if need be.

 Adding someone as a reviewer on your pull request is a signal to them that you want help or would like them to review the content.

-To learn more about pull request, read ["About Pull Requests"](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
+To learn more about pull request, read [About Pull Requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

 ### Issues